Orgzales/UnityFakeFriendships/README.md

 	- 🗸 Make scripts, prefabs, assests, scene, and Gameobject for testing
 	- 🗸 Made two scripts to test the mechanic out of cuffing your friend while running for exit

+DEV NOTES:
+		- When too many scripts for different item mechanics are made, amke a mechanices folder"""